 With so many resources available to overwhelmed fashion entrepreneurs, which ones should you use and which ones aren’t worth the time?

 Well, here’s a place to start.
-I’ve narrowed down my top five resources for startup and sustainable fashion brands below:
+I’ve narrowed down my top four resources for startup and sustainable fashion brands below:

 Anyone who’s tried creating a tech pack from scratch knows how frustrating (and time-consuming) it can be.
 Enter Techpacker, a software that helps you create a professional tech pack in minutes.